-It is hereby prohibited that the Executive Branch and its agencies incur expenses for the purchase of time and space in the public broadcasting media with the purpose of disclosing their programs, projects, achievements, endeavors, projections or plans.
-Those notices and advertisements expressly required and/or authorized by law are an exception.
-It is prohibited for the Legislative and Judicial Branches to incur expenses by purchasing time and space in the public broadcasting media with the purpose of disclosing their programs, projects, achievements, endeavors, projections or plans.
-Excepted from the above are the costs related to the establishment and maintenance of Internet pages usually established by the agencies, courts and legislatures with information on the composition and operation of their structures and information on services, cases or legislations, as it may apply.
-Exception is also made of the purchase of time and space for the disclosure of legislative calendars that do not identify the name of a particular elected officer, as well as the publication by obituaries or the payment of additional segments during the appearance of the Governor before the Legislative Bodies.
+It is hereby prohibited that the Executive Branch and its agencies incur expenses for the purchase of time and space in the public broadcasting media with the purpose of disclosing their programs, projects, achievements, performance, projections, or plans.
+Those notices and announcements expressly required and/or authorized by law are an exception.
+It is prohibited for the Legislative and Judicial Branches to incur expenses for the purchase of time and space in the public broadcasting media with the purpose of disclosing their programs, projects, achievements, performance, projections, or plans.
+Excepted from the above are the costs related to the establishment and maintenance of webpages usually established by the agencies, courts, and legislatures with information on the composition and operation of their structures and information on services, cases, or legislation, as it may apply, as well as any other means of providing information about legislative processes and activities and public interest information.
+Exception is also made of the purchase of time and space for the disclosure of legislative calendars that do not identify the name of a particular elected official, as well as the publication by obituaries or the payment of additional segments during the appearance of the Governor before the Legislative Bodies.

-Likewise, exception is made of those ads that are used to disclose urgent, emergency, health or public interest information.
+Likewise, exception is made of those announcements that are used to disclose urgent, emergency, health-related, or public interest information.
+For purposes of this Section, public interest information shall be that which: